bryancasler/fat.css/README.md

 * Look into: https://www.gridlover.net/try
 * Look into: https://type-scale.com/
 * The .h1 – .h6 font-size utilities can be used to override an element’s default size. https://basscss.com/
+* Would is be fun or annoying if page.scss become pages.css so that way it's always (pagescss)

 # Inspirartion and References
 * Normalize.css